General Data Protection Regulation for the services offered by Vianova

 The EU regulation on the protection of personal data no. 2016/679 (‘GDPR’) aims to modernize and harmonize the data protection strategy in place in all European Union countries.

-Welcome Italia guarantees to its Customers and Users that the provisions of the GDPR will be properly applied with regard to the services offered.
+Vianova guarantees to its Customers and Users that the provisions of the GDPR will be properly applied with regard to the services offered.
 This is driven not just by the need to comply with the standards of the new regulation, but also by our commitment to guaranteeing maximum transparency in the processing and protection of data at all times.

 How we protect data: physical protection